ibm-cloud-docs/containers/cs_annotations.md

 {:shortdesc}

 **Description**</br>
 Buffers that read large client request headers are allocated only by demand: If a connection is transitioned into the keepalive state after the end-of-request processing, these buffers are released.
-By default, the there are `4` buffers and buffer size is equal to `8K` bytes.
+By default, there are `4` buffers and buffer size is equal to `8K` bytes.
 If a request line exceeds the set maximum size of one buffer, the `414 Request-URI Too Large` HTTP error is returned to the client.
 Additionally, if a request header field exceeds the set maximum size of one buffer, the `400 Bad Request` error is returned to the client.
 You can adjust the maximum number and size of buffers that are used for reading large client request headers.

 **Sample Ingress resource YAML**</br>
 ```